 North Star Therapy, PLLC had the pleasure of partnering with Michael Hess to provide a full day seminar on the basics of meditation.
 Overall, it was a wonderful presentation.
 During the lecture, Michael took the time to show the class the specific techniques and positioning for meditating.
 He was patient with the class, and answered any questions throughout the seminar.
 I highly recommend Michael to anyone that would be interested in learning about meditation.
 He is highly knowledgeable and has extensive experience.
 I look forward to partnering up with him again in the near future!

 Dr. Arezoo K., Clinical Psychologist

 The experience of working with Michael Hess teaching the Seven Steps of meditation to my class of students with diverse background and understanding was a profoundly great blessing.
 His method of guiding was clear and calming although we had a challenge of translation into German language.
-Nevertheless Michael was easely to accomodate to our various needs.
+Nevertheless Michael was easily to accommodate to our various needs.
 We eagerly look forward to inviting Michael again in a few months to our Pema Karpo Centre in Vienna, Austria.
-Our hearfelt gratitude for honoring us with your presence.
+Our heartfelt gratitude for honoring us with your presence.

 Tsering C., CEO